-Lion cubs Simba and Kossara are the latest victims born in a cruel cage, this time in a small and old public facility in the city of Blagoevgrad in southwestern Bulgaria.
+In 2020 lion cubs Simba and Kossara were the latest victims born in a cruel cage in a small and old public facility in the city of Blagoevgrad in southwestern Bulgaria.
 Their birth in early July, reportedly a result of inbreeding, was kept secret, but several days later media found out and reported about the already weakened little cubs.
 Following public pressure, the local authorities of Blagoevgrad organised for the cubs to be taken to an animal clinic in the capital Sofia.

-It is the fourth time in three years that lion cubs are born in cruel conditions and with bleak prospects in Bulgaria.
-For years, the Bulgarian Ministry of Environment and Water has been legalising inappropriate facilities which keep different wild animal species, by granting them a zoo permit, without ensuring that they meet husbandry, conservation and education standards.
+It was the fourth time in three years that lion cubs were born in cruel conditions and with bleak prospects in Bulgaria.
+For years, the Bulgarian Ministry of Environment and Waters has been legalising inappropriate facilities which keep different wild animal species, by granting them a zoo permit, without ensuring that they meet husbandry, conservation and education standards.
 Even the facilities which remain illegal have been allowed to continue to keep and breed wild animals.

 This must stop.
-We need your help to save Simba, Kossara and other wild animals like them from a life confined in cruel cages and call upon the Bulgarian Prime Minister to #CloseCruelCages and the EU Commissioner for Environment to ensure that Bulgaria ends the legalisation of inappropriate wild animal keeping!
+We need your help to save many wild animals from a life confined in cruel cages and call upon the Bulgarian Prime Minister and the Bulgarian Minister for Environment to #CloseCruelCages.
+We also call upon the EU Commissioner for Environment to ensure that Bulgaria ends the legalisation of inappropriate wild animal keeping!

 Subject: Systematic failure of Zoo Directive enforcement in Bulgaria